aimms/user-guide/aimms-ide/Aimms/Options/Project/End-User Menus/End-User_Menus_-_Menubar_for_1.rst

-With this option you can specify an alternative menubar for the progress window.
+With this option you can specify an alternative menubar for the :ref:`aimmshelp12-progress_window`.